Potato Gnocchi with Mushrooms, Sweet Corn and Thyme Brown Butter Sauce

 Hen of the Woods Mushrooms

-This recipe calls for potato gnocchi and my daughter said they cooked extremely fast.
-You'll know when the gnocchi are done when they float to the top of the pot.
-The sauce is a simple brown butter sauce and I would be temped to add some sage for additional flavor.
+This recipe calls for potato gnocchi, which my daughter said cooked extremely fast.
+You’ll know when the gnocchi are done when they float to the top of the pot.
+The sauce is a simple brown butter sauce, and I would be tempted to add some sage for additional flavor.

 Gnocchi and Hen of the Woods Mushroom Recipe